LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Background and Related Work

-Our goal is orthogonal: we optimize without sacrificing accuracy and remain agnostic to both the model and the inference framework.
+activating fewer experts~\cite{Lynx,daop,dynamic,lu2024not}, and kernel-level optimizations~\cite{liquidgemm,pagedattention,flashattention,ktransformers}.
+Our goal is orthogonal: we optimize without sacrificing accuracy and remain model-agnostic and hardware-portable.
 Figure~\ref{figure5} quantifies the token-count dependence of compute and I/O cost for Mixtral-8×7B.
 Because the CPU’s parallel throughput is limited, its per-expert compute cost grows almost linearly with the number of tokens, whereas GPU compute and PCIe-transfer costs stay flat.
 With optimizations such as pinned host memory and asynchronous transfers, we achieved 79\% PCIe bandwidth utilization.
 Under these conditions, transferring two experts concurrently costs no less than transferring them serially, so expert traffic can be modelled as a sequential process.
-This observation forms the basis of our inference-cost model.
+These observations form the basis of our inference cost model.